dellaboemia/getAndCleanDataProject/README.md

 the "Y" file which has the activity classification (hand-coded).
 All files use a standard newline for the end of each row, and the "X" file uses whitespace as a delimiter between columns.
-Further, all files are in the same order, so combining them requires cbinding them without re-ordering any of the files.
+Further, all files are in the same order, so combining them requires rbinding them without re-ordering any of the files.
 The function c_data does that, see the comments in run_analysis.R for more details.

 After reading and cbinding the train and test data, the script combines them into one